kubestellar/kubestellar/docs/content/direct/combined-status.md

 1. The way that reported state is combined is specified by the user, in a simple but powerful way modeled on SQL.
 This is chosen because it is a well worked out set of ideas, is widely known, and is something that we may someday want to use in our implementation.
 We do not need to support anything like full SQL (for any version of SQL).
 This proposal only involves one particular pattern of relatively simple SELECT statement, and a small subset of the expression language.

 1. The specification of how to combine reported state is defined in `StatusCollector` objects.
-These objects are referenced in the BindingPolicy objects right next to the criteria for selecting workload objects.
+These objects are referenced in the BindingPolicies right next to the criteria for selecting workload objects.
 This saves users the trouble of having to write selection criteria twice.
-With the specification being separate, it is possible to have a library of `StatusCollector` objects that can be reused across different BindingPolicy objects.
-TODO: KubeStellar provides a library of `StatusCollector` objects that cover convenient use-cases for kubernetes built-in objects such as deployments.
+With the specification being separate, it is possible to have a library of `StatusCollectors` that can be reused across different BindingPolicies.
+In the future KubeStellar would provide a library of `StatusCollector` objects that cover convenient use-cases for kubernetes built-in resources such as deployments.

 1. The combined reported state appears in a new kind of object, one per (workload object, BindingPolicy object) pair.